 To deal with this complexity, software ecosystems today use automated package managers (e.g., APT, NPM, Maven, Cargo, and Spack), which analyze compatibility constraints among packages and select a consistent set of versions to install.
-Simply selecting a compatible version configuration is known to be NP-complete [17, 37], but there may be many valid configurations.
-Selecting the best of these requires that we solve an NP-hard constraint problem along with an NP-hard optimization problem [6, 41, 52].
+Simply selecting a compatible version configuration is known to be NP-complete [15, 35], but there may be many valid configurations.
+Selecting the best of these requires that we solve an NP-hard constraint problem along with an NP-hard optimization problem [5, 38, 48].
 There are many reasons to choose software versions carefully.
-Recent exploits in package ecosystems have highlighted issues with the strategies employed by most package managers [9] [14].
+Recent exploits in package ecosystems have highlighted issues with the strategies employed by most package managers [8] [12].
 In particular, many systems will choose the latest possible version, assuming that it has the latest fixes and security updates.
 However, using the latest version can also break package builds.
 We would like to be able to balance these concerns, but threading the needle between the need to track updates and choosing known stable builds is extremely hard.
-The alternatives are to use wisdom of the crowds (choice of the majority) [42] when selecting package versions or to select the lowest allowed version.
-However, none of these prevent or detect conflict defects [7].
+The alternatives are to use wisdom of the crowds (choice of the majority) [39] when selecting package versions or to select the lowest allowed version.
+However, none of these prevent or detect conflict defects [6].

 In the scientific software and ML ecosystems, the pain of build errors is particularly acute.
-Code is written in compiled languages such as C, C++, and Fortran, along with interpreted front-ends in Python and Lua.
+Code is written in in compiled languages such as C, C++, and Fortran, along with interpreted front-ends in Python and Lua.
 There are many compilers, package versions, language versions, and interoperability concerns.
-In these communities, it is common to port software to new architectures and platforms with new compatibility concerns.
-Existing dependency version constraints won't help here, as they are often dealing with bleeding-edge versions of packages, where compatibility information is not yet known.
-Unlike using a standard Linux package manager, where we are choosing among pre-existing builds that are known to work, we are choosing new configurations that have not been tested.
+Porting to new systems can lead to a myriad of errors.
 We would like our packaging tools to help by visiting the bleeding edge to find bad configurations before we encounter them.
 Ideally, we could learn from related builds and increase the likelihood that a build we have never tried before will work.
 We call such builds "high-fidelity builds".

 In this paper, we present an active-learning-based method to select configurations with high-fidelity, and thus a high likelihood of building successfully.
 Our approach uses adaptive sampling, a technique where samples are collected in an iterative fashion, to reduce the number of samples used to identify high-fidelity built configurations.
 We leverage the inherent relationship between subpackages in the form of a dependency graph and use it to design a surrogate model to predict whether a configuration will successfully compile.
-Our surrogate model is a probabilistic model that gives a
+Our surrogate model is a probabilistic model that gives a joint distribution over the dependencies to calculate a score that indicates whether a configuration will build.
+This provides a set of promising samples which are used by the adaptive sampling algorithm to evaluate their true objective function by running the build process.
+This approach will enable users to select configurations that are highly likely to build using limited evaluations, reducing the user effort and resource overhead.
+Our main contributions are: